Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Preliminaries

 \subsection{Notations}

-All the representations are smooth and over $\mathbb{C}$.
-We shall usually drop those descriptions.
-We sometimes do not distinguish representations in the same isomorphism class.
-We also use the notations in Section \ref{ss notion derivative}.
+All representations that we consider are smooth and over $\mathbb{C}$.
+We will typically omit these descriptions and do not usually distinguish representations in the same isomorphism class.
+We keep using the notations in Section \ref{ss notion derivative}.
 Let $\mathrm{Alg}(G_n)$ be the category of smooth representations of $G_n$.
 For $\pi \in \mathrm{Alg}(G_n)$, denote by $\pi^{\vee}$ the smooth dual of $\pi$.